 Getting and Reading Your Credit Report

-There are many in's and out's of repairing your credit and we are here to help you on this journey to financial freedom.
-You can repair your credit on your own if you are willing to take the time and to be patient.
-The following questions are the most common questions we get from our readers.
-We hope these answers help you, but if not, and you feel this process is a bit too overwhelming, we highly recommend Lexington Law for credit repair.
+There are many in's and out's of repairing your credit and we are here to help you on this journey to better credit.
+If you are willing to take the time and to be patient, you can repair your credit on your own.
+The first thing to do is to request and review all three of your credit reports.
+This article explains how to get your reports and then how to read and understand all of the information found on them.
+One wonderful resource we have availabe is our discussion forum - where you can ask questions for free.
+If you feel this process is a bit too overwhelming, we highly recommend Lexington Law for credit repair.
 Or, you can watch our informational video entitled What is a Credit Report.

-Yes you can.
 All credit bureaus are required to give out one free credit report per year.
-You can order your free annual credit report online at www.annualcreditreport.com, or by calling 877-322-8228.
-When you order your reports, you will need to provide your name, address, Social Security number, and date of birth.
+You can order your free annual credit report online at AnnualCreditReport.com, or by calling 877-322-8228.
+When you order your reports, you will need to provide your name, address, social security number, and date of birth.
 To verify your identity, you may need to provide some information that only you would know, like the amount of your monthly mortgage payment.

 - If you are turned down for credit, employment, or insurance within the last 60 days.
 Mail a copy of the written proof of your turn down to the credit bureaus, requesting your free report.

 - If you were charged higher rates and fees or deposits based on a credit report issued by a credit bureau, you have the right to get a free copy from that bureau.

 - If you certify in writing that either you are unemployed and plan to seek employment in the next 60 days.

 - If you were a victim of identity fraud.

 What are all those codes on my credit report?